 However, those are the circumstances that we can’t simply get on a ladder and resolve when the weather is still bad.
 It’s just unsafe.

 Therefore it’s a case of waiting for the weather to get better, even if the damage is being suffered unless a quick fix or temporary covering will suffice.

 Sometimes you also need to get inside a property to see areas like where the rain is coming in or ventilation issues that are not helping.

 But if this hasn’t been pre-arranged, it often can’t be done, particularly with residential premises where people understandably don’t want anyone coming in just like that.

-And even if they do allow access, it might be at the wrong time, or further entry into, say, a loft is not possible.
+And even if they allow access, it might be at the wrong time, or further entry into, say, a loft is impossible.

 However, one way that can help a little is when people help take a photo of the area in question or discuss it over the phone.